ARCCN/runos/README.md

 Imagine you wan't to do MAC filtering, ie drop all packets from hosts not listed in the configuration file.

 To do so you need to create packet-in handler.
-Packet-in handlers will be invoked for each switch by `controller` application and will live in a number of threads.
-So, you need define not only a "handler" but a handler factory.

 So, register PacketMissHandlerFactory in `init`: